 Manufacturing or selling cosmetic products

-If you manufacture or sell cosmetic products in the Netherlands, these products must be safe.
-You must be able to prove this.
-Cosmetics are products for personal are that are used directly on skin or hair, such as soap, shampoo, deodorant, toothpaste, perfumes and makeup.
-You must comply with the European Cosmetics Regulation and the Dutch 2011 Commodities Act Decree cosmetic products (in Dutch).
+Do you manufacture or sell cosmetic products in the Netherlands?
+You must be able to prove these products are safe.
+Cosmetics are personal care products that come directly in contact with the skin or hair, such as soap, shampoo, deodorant, toothpaste, perfumes, and makeup.
+These products must comply with the European Cosmetics Regulation and the Dutch 2011 Commodities Act Decree cosmetic products (in Dutch).

 Demonstrating product safety

-If you manufacture cosmetic products, you must adhere to production standards (NEN-EN-ISO 22716).
+If you manufacture cosmetic products, you must keep to production standards (NEN-EN-ISO 22716).
 This ensures that you work hygienically and use good-quality raw materials.
-Manufacturers or importers of cosmetics must be able to demonstrate that their products are safe.
-They can do so by means of a safety evaluation performed by a pharmacist, toxicologist, dermatologist or cosmetic chemist.
+As a manufacturer or importer of cosmetics, you must be able to demonstrate that your products are safe.
+You can do so by having a safety assessment carried out by for instance a toxicologist or cosmetic chemist.
+The safety assessment must be available for inspection by the Netherlands Food and Consumer Product Safety Authority (NVWA).

 Ingredients

 You must ensure you use safe ingredients.
 Ingredients may for instance not be carcinogenic or toxic.
-The EU has a database with information on cosmetic substances and ingredients called CosIng, which enables easy access to data on these substances, including legal requirements and restrictions.
+The EU database CosIng offers information on cosmetic substances and ingredients.
+This database enables easy access to data on these substances, including legal requirements and restrictions.

 Labelling cosmetic products

-Manufacturers or suppliers of cosmetic products must be able to provide information about the product (in Dutch).
-If the Netherlands Food and Consumer Product Safety Authority (Nederlandse Voedsel en Waren Autoriteit, NVWA) asks you for specific product information, you must make this information available within 3 working days.
+Manufacturers or suppliers of cosmetic products must be able to provide information about the product in a technical file.
+If the Netherlands Food and Consumer Product Safety Authority (Nederlandse Voedsel en Waren Autoriteit, NVWA) asks you for specific product information, you must give this information within 3 working days.

 Animal testing

 Animal testing for cosmetics is banned in the European Union.
-The ban includes:
+This includes:

 Notification